TheMoonThatRises/55885K/README.md

     * Changes the sensitivy of the controller.
 Default is / 1.
 Can go up to / 3.5.
 * Button X

-    * Changes the speed of the robot, cycling by adding 50 with max as ±100 extra speed
+    * Changes the speed of the robot, cycling by adding 50 with a max of 100 extra speed and a default of 0
 * Button Y

     * Changes the mode of the chassis.
 Change toggle between using a single controller and using tank.
-* Left Joystick
+* Left Joystick (Single Joystick Mode)

     * Controls the forward/backward/turning of the robot.
+* Left Joystick (Tank Mode)

+    * Controls the left-side of the chassis
+* Right Joystick (Tank Mode)

+    * Controls the right-side of the chassis
 * Left Button 1/2

     * Move front fourbar up and down.